rahil627/my-programming-stuff/langs/programming-languages.md

     - low-level, memory management
     - rust guarantees memory safety at the cost of following their "borrower" convention, and is just much newer (by decades!).
 But, it's not an end-all solution to memory-management, especially in the case for games
       - skip rust, and wait for jai
+    - "Rust is a kitchen-sink language that can do anything well if you're willing to put in the time to learn how to control it."
   - **zig** > odin > **C**
     - low-low-level (not for me!)
     - best to stick to C as it is *the language* of nearly everything, including consoles, mobile devices, and embedded devices, one cannot keep running away from it ;) anyway, it's nowhere near as bad as C++!
     - zig is very very good here, but can just wait for jai
+   - crystal/nim
+      - for porting ruby/python code for performance and/or building binaries, keeping the same syntax
+        - good if you have ruby/python syntax in mind and don't want to use Go